nick-w-nick/salsify-community/README.md

 ## Contribution
 Since this is a community-based repository, any and all contributions are immensely appreciated, as they will serve as an extended source of knowledge and solutions for all to use and learn from.
-In order to preseve quality and consistency, there are a few guidelines that would be required for any contributions.
+In order to preserve quality and consistency, there are a few guidelines that would be required for any contributions.
 Since the overall subject matter of this repository is very broad, the general guidelines will be listed below, along with rulesets for specific types of contributions.

 <sub>[back to top](#table-of-contents)</sub>